jonhjelm/docs-and-training/infrastructure_overview/deployment_strategy.md

 deployment and production deployment.

 ### Development deployment
 During development, being "close to the code" is important for easy debugging and quick development cycles.
-Therefore, each partner developing services for the CloudFlow infrastructure will have a dedicated virtual machine set up for this purpose.
+Therefore, each partner developing services for the CloudFlow platform will have a dedicated virtual machine set up for this purpose.
 On this machine, Docker containers can be built and run manually at will.

 #### How to run more than one container behind a single port?
 The development VM will have one of its ports routed to a publicly available